coop152/obsidian-vaults/Year 3/Second Semester/Math Systems & Computation/Floating Point Arithmetic.md

 Elements of $\mathcal{F}$ have the form $m \times \beta^{e-p+1}$, where $0 \leq |m| \leq \beta^p - 1$ and $e_\min \leq e \leq e_\max$.
 $m$ is the integer *mantissa* (or *significand*), and $e$ is the integer *exponent*.
 $p$ represents the precision of the resulting FP number by determining the number of values that $\beta$ can take on.
-Jumping forward to a concrete example with a binary representation (even though this part is meant to come before that):
+## Binary representation
-Observe this representation, where
+(This part is totally original from the slides, cause they are not very helpful) Observe this binary representation, where
 $\beta = 2$
 $p = 3$
 $e_\min = -2$